The downside of the solar energy boom: Installed doesn't mean ready for operation – beware of “turnkey systems” – Creative image: Xpert.Digital

 3. Alternative solutions

-Opportunities and challenges when installing solar systems
+Opportunities and challenges in solar panel installation

 Suitable for: